MR-Sharifi/github-enhancer-extension/README.md

 # Github Crawler Extension

-This browser extension retrive information from Github repositories by crawling current Github repository and other related Github Repositories.
+This browser extension retrieve information from GitHub repositories by crawling current GitHub repository and other related GitHub Repositories.

 You can download this add-on from following links: